beefcat666/OriginLauncher/README.md

 # OriginLauncher v1.0

+## Why?
+You might be wondering what good this is.
+After all, you can just add Origin.exe, or your game's executable file directly to Steam as a non-Steam game.

+I did exaxtly those things for a few years and while it "works", I wouldn't call either experience ideal.
+In both cases, you have to manually manage Origin.
+When you're done playing a game, you need to quit Origin before the Steam overlay hook is released and usable for another game.

+The goal of OriginGameLauncher is to manage Origin for you.
+When configured properly, OGL monitors your game and safely exits Origin when you're done, freeing up the Steam hook for your next game.
+OGL also starts the Origin client minimized, so you don't even have to think about it.

+These features are especially useful for users of Steam Big Picture mode and Steam Link/In Home Streaming.

 ## Setup
 1. Extract to a safe location (such as the installation folder of the game you wish to use it with)
 2. Run OGLConfigurator.exe